-a.s.r. health supplementary strives for an optimum trade-off between capital, risk and return.
-Steering on capital, risk and return is done by decision-making throughout the entire product cycle from PARP to the payment of benefits and claims.
+a.s.r. health supplementary aims for an optimum trade-off between risk, return and capital.
+Steering on risk, return and capital is done by decision-making throughout the entire product cycle from the Product Approval & Review Process (PARP) to the payment of benefits and claims.
 At a more strategic level, decision-making takes place through balance sheet management.
 A robust solvency position takes precedence over profit, premium income and direct investment income.
-Risk tolerance levels and limits are disclosed in the financial risk appetite statements (RAS) and are monitored by the Business Risk Committee (BRC) and the management.
+Risk tolerance levels and limits are disclosed in the financial risk appetite statements (RAS) and are monitored by the Business Risk Committee (BRC) and management.
 Where appropriate, a.s.r. health supplementary applies additional mitigating measures.

-In 2021, the Actuarial Function (AF) performed its regulatory tasks by assessing the adequacy of the Solvency II technical provisions, giving an opinion on underwriting, and contributing to the Risk Management Framework (RMF).
+In 2022, the Actuarial Function (AF) performed its regulatory tasks by assessing the adequacy of the Solvency II technical provisions and contributing to the Risk Management Framework (RMF).
 The AF report on these topics was discussed by the EB, FRC and A&RC.
-See chapter 6.8 for further information on a.s.r.'s health supplementary management of FR.